Heart and Blood Conditions

-Patent ductus arteriosus (pronounced PAY-tent DUCK-tus are-teer-e-OH-sus) happens when a small blood vessel near the heart fails to close after a baby is born.
+Patent ductus arteriosus (pronounced PAY-tent DUCK-tus are-teer-e-OH-sus) occurs when a small blood vessel near the heart fails to close after a baby is born.
 (See a picture.)
 This is also called persistent ductus arteriosus.

 The ductus arteriosus is a temporary blood vessel that babies have before they are born.
 The ductus arteriosus connects the pulmonary artery to the aorta.
 It allows blood to bypass the lungs when the fetus is growing in the womb.

 During the fetus’s development in the womb, the majority of blood flow leaves the heart through the ductus arteriosus.
 This allows the lungs to receive only a small amount of blood flow while the fetus is in the mother’s womb.
 This works fine because babies don’t breathe on their own until after they’re born.
-So they don’t need blood going to their lungs to get oxygen.
-Prior to birth, the fetus gets oxygen through the placenta.
+Fetuses don’t need large quantities of blood going to their lungs to get oxygen.
+Before birth, the fetus gets oxygen through the placenta.

 A ductus that doesn’t close is common in premature babies but rare in full-term babies.

-Doctors diagnose patent ductus arteriosus in about 3,000 babies each year in the United States.
-Girls are two to three times as likely as boys to have it.
+Patent ductus arteriosus is diagnosed in about 3,000 babies each year in the United States.
+Girls are 2 to 3 times as likely as boys to have it.

 Some babies with patent ductus arteriosus have other heart defects, but not all do.

-This condition is more common in babies with Down syndrome and babies whose mother had German measles (rubella) while she was pregnant.
+This condition is more common in babies with Down syndrome and in babies whose mother had German measles (rubella) while pregnant.

-In babies who have a normal ductus that’s closing but have other kinds of heart defects (like hypoplastic left heart syndrome, interrupted aortic arch or pulmonary atresia), doctors may give medicine (prostaglandin) to keep the ductus open.
-This helps blood flow through the baby’s heart until their other defects can be treated.
+Doctors may give medicine (prostaglandin) to babies who have a normal ductus that’s closing but have other kinds of heart defects (like hypoplastic left heart syndrome, interrupted aortic arch or pulmonary atresia) to keep the ductus open.
+Keeping the ductus open helps blood flow through the baby’s heart and into the body until their other heart defects can be treated.